lkellner/harmonyiknodes/README.md

 As this is a beta version it is not recommended for use in animation productions yet, please report and potential bugs at the issues page.

+The aim of this plugin is to provide a quick to set up solution for an IK/FK system without the need of duplicating nodes and has a special focus on offering tools to keep the feet planting during a walk cycle.

 <b>Installing the plugin</b>